Managing Road Risk – Resources

 Driving for Work Policy Builder

-The law says all companies must have policies and procedures in place to minimise risk – and that includes the recognised risks around driving for work.
-Use our online policy builder tool to check what should be included in your driving for work policy
+The law says all companies must have policies and procedures in place to minimise risk – that includes the risks in driving for work.
+Use our online policy builder & check what to include in your driving for work policy.

 Van Driver Toolkit